-Many students may think they’re in the right major but find out later that their ideal career or major wasn’t what they thought it was.
-Others may be unsure about what they want to study at all.
+Many students may think they’ve found the right major only to find out later that their ideal career or major wasn’t what they thought it was.
+Others come in unsure about what they want to study at all.

 Are You in the Right Major?

-On the Career Services website, there’s a section titled “What Can I do With a Major In…” This includes description of the major, link to department website, occupational opportunities, Possible Employment Settings, Internet Resources, Professional Organizations/Associations and Student/Campus Organizations, according to the Career and Professional Development website.
+On the Career Services website, there’s a section titled “What Can I Do With a Major In…” This includes a description of the major, a link to the department website, occupational opportunities, Possible Employment Settings, Internet Resources, Professional Organizations/Associations and Student/Campus Organizations.

 Simply click your college and your major.

-Ideally, students should talk to someone already in that profession and start to leverage their own professional network, Martin said.
+Ideally, students should talk to someone already in their chosen profession and start to leverage their own professional network, Martin said.

-Martin encouraged students not only to find out what they like but also what they wish they knew before they started the job.
+Martin encouraged students to ask what they like about the job and what they wish they knew before they started.

-Martin said the Office of Career and Professional Development does their best to try to connect students with resources in the local community whether they’re doctors or lawyers, but they also encourage students to utilize professors.
+Martin said the Office of Career and Professional Development does their best to try to connect students with resources in the local community whether they’re doctors or lawyers, but they also encourage students to sit down with professors.

 “At the end of the day, what we want is students that are graduating with majors that are exciting to them with career prospects that match up well with … their values and interests,” Martin said.